Ti1en/Java/README.md

 -> Snake:

-    The Snake project feautures a GUI implementation of the classic Snake Game.
+    The Snake project features a GUI implementation of the classic Snake Game.

 -> WordCountUI: